-Thank you to everyone who took part in the Tiny Forest Tree Survey!
+Take part in the Tiny Forest Tree Survey this autumn!

-The Tiny Forest Tree Survey took place during 12 – 20 October 2024.
-It is a simple survey, measuring and identifying trees at the 250+ Tiny Forests across the UK.
+The Tiny Forest Tree Survey is here!
+It is taking place during 6 – 19 October 2025.
+It is a simple survey, measuring and identifying trees at the 290+ Tiny Forests across the UK.

-We called on everyone who lives near a Tiny Forest to get involved and help us understand how Tiny Forests grow.
+We’re inviting everyone who lives near a Tiny Forest to get involved and help us understand how Tiny Forests grow.
+Grab your ruler or measuring tape, head to your nearest Tiny Forest and be a scientist for the day!

 What does the Tiny Forest Tree Survey involve?